pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 parameters here.
 For this example, we just want to create an action that gets us the number of the day.

-Start by selecting \"+ New action\" on the right hand side.
+Start by selecting "+ New action" on the right hand side.

 {{< image alt="custom-connector-4.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-4.png" >}}
 Once again, only one mandatory field, yet I recommend to fill out the